dswann101164/azure-noob-blog/posts/2025-10-17-azure-ai-30-day-test.md

 Testing environment: 21 subscriptions, ~31,000 resources, PCI-DSS and HIPAA requirements, real production traffic.

-**Constraints:** Everything had to work in a regulated banking environment.
+**Constraints:** Everything had to work in a regulated enterprise environment.
 No "move fast and break things."
 Audit logs for everything.
 Read-only AI access to production.
 Human verification required.

 **Result:** 60-70% of Microsoft's "2028 vision" is production-ready today.
 Here's the breakdown.